rschlosser11/connect-soccer-fan-front/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## Connect Soccer Fans

+In the wake of the pandemic many sporting events are taking place behind closed doors.
+This app is a way for fans to connect during soccer matches.

+The backend Rails API can be found [here](https://github.com/rschlosser11/connect-soccer-fans-backend).

 ### `yarn start`